Duke Chapel: Relative size

-At 210 feet, the Duke University Chapel is one of the tallest university chapels in the world.
-The Chapel of Princeton University (121 feet) and the Basilica of the Sacred Heart at Notre Dame (218 feet) hold comparable sizes, according to Princeton University.
+At 210 feet, the Duke University Chapel is one of the tallest university chapels in the world along with the Basilica of the Sacred Heart at the University of Notre Dame (218 feet).

 Robert E. Lee statue vandalization and removal

 On August 16 and 17, 2017, in the wake of the Unite the Right rally in Charlottesville, Virginia, and subsequent calls for the removal of Confederate monuments and memorials across the United States, the 85-year-old statue of Robert E. Lee in the chapel's entrance portal was defaced: the statue's face was damaged, and its nose chipped off.
 Research showed that "an unnamed Vanderbilt University professor" worked with John Donnelly, who designed the chapel's ornamental stonework, to install the statue in the first half of the 1930s, but that "[t]he documents do not fully explain how the statue came to be included in the Chapel."
 A week after the events in Charlottesville, Duke University president Vincent Price approved the removal of the statue.
-Announcing the removal in an August 19 email to students, staff, faculty and alumni, Prince promised to preserve the statue "so that students can study Duke's complex past and take part in a more inclusive future."
+Announcing the removal in an August 19 email to students, staff, faculty and alumni, Price promised to preserve the statue "so that students can study Duke's complex past and take part in a more inclusive future."

-As of February 2023, the space occupied by Robert E. Lee has yet to be filled with a new statue.
+As of April 2025, the space occupied by Robert E. Lee has yet to be filled with a new statue.